 The author writes about the society where wives and devadasis knew of each other’s existence in a man’s life with a certain conviction as revealed by the quote:

 ‘Don’t you know the proverb ”A loving girl is no good for marriage; a girl for marriage is no good for loving?”’

 She explores many themes through her well defined characters.
 Through Janardana, Vallabendran’s brother-in-law, she lends a voice to the suppressed desires in those with different sexual proclivities.
 Through Indra who receives his education abroad in England, she symbolises modern outlook and scientific temper that heralds change.
-She touches upon the issue of race too highlighting the opinion Englishmen had of Indians.
+She touches upon the issue of race to highlight the opinion Englishmen had of Indians.
 Through Vallabendran, she presents a patriarchal mindset, the insurmountable clout and egoism of the rich, upper class.

-The then prevalent superstitions, sorcery techniques practiced, snippets from mythology revolving around Rahu, Arunan, Ahalya and King Ila, even little astrology are sprinkled through the story that is heaped with erotica and rich in intrigue.
+The then prevalent superstitions, sorcery techniques practiced, snippets from mythology revolving around Rahu, Arunan, Ahalya and King Ila, and even little astrology are sprinkled through the story that is heaped with erotica and rich in intrigue.

 Tamil terms like karpu, davani, muram, pey and Bharatanatyam terms like padam, javali, thatta adavu, thattakali, aramandi, arangetram though enrich the context may leave a void in reader’s understanding without a glossary in the end.

 The women propel the narrative steadily, but the author’s repetitive portrayal of them as mere objects of desire leaves a bitter aftertaste.
 The highly non-linear narrative too turns cumbersome more than engrossing at places.
 Tighter editing would have made the read more crisp.